Updated: Jul 26

 Your credit score can influence more than just the loans you qualify for and the interest rates you pay for the loans.
 Insurance companies use credit scores to set auto and homeowners' premiums.
 Employers, landlords, cell phone carriers, and utilities use these financial report cards to determine your fiscal health.
 Cultivating your credit score will also save you a significant amount of money you can invest.

 Once you get your "Financial Ducks" in a row, the next step includes figuring out how much to commit to building wealth and the investing strategies and accounts that are best for you.
 Investing may seem hard, but it is doable with the right plan.
-Luckily, HerFinIQ Students discuss and work on the "Get Investing Before 2023 Challenge" in the new online self-directed "Before Investing" course!
+Luckily, HerFinIQ Students discuss and work on the road map in the new online self-directed "Before Investing" course!

 Thanks for reading my blog - and if you find these topics interesting, check out my - "Her Money + Investing Show" episodes.